pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

 Specifics for Section B (currently showing Projects):
 - The expand icon belongs to the top Section control bar (not the Projects bar).
 - The Projects Filter/Display controls remain in the Screen control bar below the Section control bar.
-- The notification bell has been removed from Section B’s bars; global bell remains in Section 0 (Top Bar).
+- The notification bell has been removed from Section Bâ€™s bars; global bell remains in Section 0 (Top Bar).
 - Global search is in Section 0 (Top Bar) at the right, not in Section B.

 Layout guidance for Section control bar:
-- Left: tabs or a single “+” and section title when only one tab exists.
+- Left: tabs or a single â€œ+â€ and section title when only one tab exists.
 - Right: section expand icon (top-right alignment is required).

 Quality checks: